5uhani/boundless-adventures/README.md

 # boundless-adventures
-A travel website using html and css.
+A static travel website using html and css.